 Following United Nations General Assembly Resolutions 61/75 of 6 December 2006 and 62/43 of 5 December 2007 on “Transparency and Confidence-Building Measures (TCBMs) in Outer Space Activities”, and in response to the request by the UN Secretary General to UN members for "concrete proposals" for TCBMs, the European Union (EU) introduced its proposal for an International Code of Conduct for Outer Space activities and launched consultations to promote the development of a preliminary draft, which was released in December 2008.

-A report by the Group of Governmental Experts (GGE) on Outer Space Transparency and Confidence-Building Measures, requested by UNGA Resolution 65/68, and finalized in July 2013, noted the EU's proposal for an International Code of Conduct for Outer Space Activities, as well as the open-ended consultations on the proposal held in Kiev in May 2013.
-In the recommendations, the Group endorsed efforts to pursue political commitments including a multilateral code of conduct to encourage responsible actions in, and the peaceful use of, outer space.
+The report by the Group of Governmental Experts (GGE) on Outer Space Transparency and Confidence-Building Measures in Outer Space Activities, requested by UNGA Resolution 65/68, and finalized in July 2013, noted the EU's proposal for an International Code of Conduct for Outer Space Activities, as well as the open-ended consultations on the proposal held in Kiev in May 2013.
+In its recommendations, the Group endorsed efforts to pursue political commitments including a multilateral code of conduct to encourage responsible actions in, and the peaceful use of, outer space.

 By promoting the draft Code of Conduct, the EU supports the notion that voluntary "rules of the road", grounded in best practices among space actors, offer a pragmatic approach to achieving, and strengthening, adherence to norms of behaviour in space.
 The Code of Conduct aims at enhancing safety, security, and sustainability in space by emphasizing that space activities should involve a high degree of care, due diligence, and transparency, with the aim of building confidence among space actors worldwide.